 You can use Storage Manager to manually setup the cluster by creating a cluster, setting up the node management and cluster management networks, and setting up event notifications.

 Creating a cluster

-You can use ThinkSystem Storage Manager for DM Series to create and set up a cluster in your data center.
+You can use ThinkSystem Storage Manager to create and set up a cluster in your data center.